Christ, the front page of the Torygraph on-line this morning is like (forgive me!)

 Spaghetti with garlic and oil

-staple veg vegan pasta
+veg vegan pasta

 I think this is my first truly disappointing Nigel Slater dish.